2026 Salary Guide: US vs. Latin America

 This clear cost savings, coupled with the fact that LatAm offers a pool of highly skilled professionals, means there is a growing demand for remote workers from LatAm.
 This presents a unique opportunity for businesses looking to expand their reach, tap into a diverse talent pool, and increase their competitiveness.

-For example, we have helped Delve and Cyberfortress each save USD 500k a year by filling ten positions in marketing and data and twelve accounting and finance positions, respectively.
+For example, we have helped Delve and Cyberfortress each save USD 500k a year by filling ten positions in marketing and data and eight managerial and finance positions, respectively.

 Schedule a complimentary remote recruiting consultation to learn more about how you can achieve your business goals faster by leveraging nearshore outsourcing.